 - Continue adding questions as appropriate.

 WARNING: Questions must be a second or two apart; although you are able to add multiple questions sequentially, students will only see the last one.
+Be sure to pause in your presentation to avoid having content disrupted.

 - Verify and/or customize the settings for your quiz under Details, Scores, and Experience to the left of the preview window.